-Jesus assured His disciples that the Spirit of God – the third person of the Godhead – would be sent from the Father to take His place.
+The Savior assured His disciples that the Spirit of God – the third person of the Godhead – would be sent from the Father to take His place.
 When the Holy Spirit was poured at Pentecost (Acts 2), He was given to empower the believers to spread the truth as Jesus promised.
 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).

+“But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you” (John 14:26).
 The word comforter (Gr.
-Paraklētos), is a word used in the NT only by John (John 14:26; 15:26; 16:7; 1 John 2:1).
+Paraklētos), is a word used in the New Testament only by John (John 14:26; 15:26; 16:7; 1 John 2:1).
 It consists of the preposition para, meaning, “beside,” and the adjective klētos, which means “one called.”
 Hence, the literal meaning is “one called to the side of.”

 Elsewhere in pre-Christian and non-Christian literature, paraklētos have the more general meaning of “one who stands up in behalf of another,” “a mediator,” “an intercessor,” and “a helper.”

-Thus, the Holy Spirit ministers in the believers’ hearts as their Paraclete—Comforter, Guide, Advocate, Exhorter, Intercessor, and Counselor.
-And He will stay till the end of time, fulfilling Jesus’ words “Surely I am with you always, to the very end of the age” (Matthew 28:20).
+Thus, the Holy Spirit ministers in the believers’ hearts as their Comforter, Guide, Advocate, Exhorter, Intercessor, and Counselor.
+And He will stay till the end of time, fulfilling Jesus’ words: “Surely I am with you always, to the very end of the age” (Matthew 28:20).